strozfriedberg/lightgrep/README.md

 Lightgrep will match on all occurrences of provided patterns, regardless of the order in which they are provided to lightgrep.
 Lightgrep's multi-pattern support is therefore _not_ based simply on yoking patterns together with the `|` alternation operator.

+#### Unicode & encodings

+##### Unicode

+Lightgrep provides excellent support for Unicode.
+Regular expressions should be provided to lightgrep in UTF-8 and non-ASCII literals will work without issue.

+Lightgrep's core engine only understands _binary_ patterns.
+Rather than attempt to decode input in specified encodings, Lightgrep transforms abstract Unicode-aware patterns to binary, given a specified encoding.
+For example, non-ASCII characters will be multiple bytes in UTF-8 (commonly used on Linux and macOS) and two bytes in UTF-16LE (commonly used on Windows).
+As a multi-pattern engine, lightgrep can search for the same pattern in a variety of encodings simultaneously; when it generates a search hit, it can then see which pattern matched and deduce the encoding from it.
+This approach makes lightgrep robust in the face of mixed-encoding/corrupt data, which is often encountered in file slack, unallocated disk space, and virtual memory swap files.

 Technical Info
 --------------
 Lightgrep is implemented in portable C++17 but exposes a concise C API.
 The core of the API is defined in [include/lightgrep/api.h](./include/lightgrep/api.h).
 You can see a small example program at [examples/c_example/main.c](./examples/c_example/main.c).